v260414.01 2:55p

 AlpacApps Infra

-AlpacApps is an open-source property management platform.
-Set up a super low cost do-it-all system from scratch — messaging, marketing, tenant management, and finance.
+AlpacApps is an open-source AI-powered platform.
+Set up a super low cost do-it-all system from scratch — messaging, marketing, management, and finance.
 You just need to set up the required (mostly free) accounts, then tell Claude Code what you have, where it is, and what you ideally want.
 Then watch the AI magic transpire.

 The philosophy: You set up the (mostly free) vendor accounts and gather credentials.
 Then tell Claude Code what you have and what you want — it handles all the terminal work: database migrations, CLI setup, edge function deployment, git pushes.